 But this humidity was not going to dampen the spirits of the group.
 They charged on regardless, admiring the moat along the city wall that is now a stunning golf course created by the Americans and the Jolly Bee tableaus spreading some jollity and bonhomie along the way!
 Ronnie, our guide, told us Jolly Bee is the most successful example of entrepreneurship in Philippines – a fast food chain even McDonald’s hasn’t been able to challenge!

 The gardens were beautiful.
 Here, our guide pointed out an insignificant-looking ornamental plant called Manila hemp or Abaca.
-He told us it is used to make the paper on which Filipino currency is printed!
+They use it to make the Filipino currency paper!

 By now, the heat and humidity were visibly affecting the group.
 Sensing that, TPB pulled another surprise out of their invisible witch-hat.
-We were treated to ‘Sorbetes’ (Filipino for Ice Cream) – that too, in a shaded cabana, well covered with huge trees!
+We got a ‘Sorbetes’ (Filipino for Ice Cream) treat – that too, in a shaded cabana, well covered with huge trees!

 Suddenly reinvigorated, the group refused the offer of getting into the van and instead, chose to walk to San Agustin Church, the star of the day’s walk.
-In a way, it was good, as we stumbled upon the gallery of the Philippines Presidents as we walked!
+In a way, it was good.
+We saw The gallery of the Philippines Presidents during our walk!

 San Agustin Church remains closed for lunch from 12noon to 1 pm.
-And that was the time we reached there.
+And we reached there at that time.
 To meaningfully utilise the time till the church opened, our guide steered us towards Casa Manila, the colonial lifestyle museum.
-Like many museums, photography inside Casa Manila is not permitted.
+Like in many museums, Casa Manila doesn’t permit photography.
 Since we were on a Photo Walk, we spent minimal time here.
 But what we saw during that brief while, sure gave us a good idea about the colonial lifestyle.
-Here, we also figured that Manila is also known for its Bamboo Bikes.
+Manila is famous for its Bamboo Bikes, we realised here.

 We entered San Agustin Church sharp at 1 pm.
 While being ushered through history, Ronnie talked about the superlative work of art that adorns the church ceiling.
-He talked of how flat ceiling has been painted in a magical way to give an illusion of 3D bass relief work, just like what you see in the Gallery of Maps (Sistine Chapel), Vatican!
+Magical painting of the flat ceiling gave an illusion of 3D bass relief work, just like what you see in the Gallery of Maps (Sistine Chapel), Vatican!

 The church building doesn’t only seem imposing and indestructible, it truly is.
 It has withstood calamitous damage multiple times at the hands of raging fires, enemy attacks and high-intensity earthquakes.